Explore Options to Help Preserve Your Tooth

 • Tooth Preservation

-Root canal therapy removes infected pulp and may help preserve your natural tooth—when the structure is stable and suitable.
-Keeping your natural tooth can support chewing, bite alignment, and overall oral health.
+Root canal therapy removes infected pulp and may help preserve your natural tooth when clinically appropriate.
+Keeping your natural tooth can support normal chewing, help maintain bite alignment, and contribute to overall oral function.

 • Pain Relief

-By addressing infection and inflammation, root canal treatment may help reduce pain in the affected tooth.
-It often provides relief after the procedure, although individual experiences can vary based on the severity of the condition.
+By addressing infection and inflammation, root canal treatment may reduce pain in the affected tooth.
+Some patients may notice improvement after the procedure, although outcomes differ depending on the condition of the tooth.

 • Restored Function

-After treatment and crown placement, chewing and biting may feel more stable and comfortable.
-This can help distribute pressure evenly and support nearby teeth, depending on your overall oral condition.
+After treatment and final restoration placement, chewing and biting may feel more stable and functional.
+This can help distribute pressure more evenly and support nearby teeth, depending on your overall oral condition.

 • Aesthetically Discreet

-A custom crown is typically placed over the preserved tooth to restore its appearance and function.
-While crowns are designed to blend with your natural teeth, some variation may occur based on colour and shape.
+A restoration or custom crown is typically placed over the preserved tooth to restore its appearance and function.
+While these are designed to blend with your natural teeth, outcomes may differ based on individual anatomy, tooth colour, and shape.

 Are you ready to prioritise your oral health?
 Book a consultation with our friendly team to discuss your needs and explore suitable treatment options.